ajiana/miniProgram_Face/README.md

 # miniProgram_Face
-A tool about online create emoticon。The language  by  Wechate MiniProgram
+A tool about online create emoticon。The language  by  Wechate MiniProgram.
+This Repository only show the images.